• Skip to main content

 📃Ingredient notes and substitutions

 • Soy sauce - Can be substituted with tamari or shoyu.
-To keep this recipe gluten-free, opt for gluten-free soy sauce.
+To lower the salt content, you can replace it with a low-sodium soy sauce.

 • Brown sugar - You can substitute it with other sweeteners like maple syrup, cane sugar, or coconut sugar.